 - $2.8 million settlement in a Federal Tort Claim case arising out of a motorcycle accident

-- $2.4 million jury verdict against Farmers Insurance for fraudulent representations made to a local insurance agent
+- $2.4 million jury verdict against Farmers Insurance for fraudulent representations made to local insurance agent

-- $2 million settlement in a medical malpractice case
+- $2.2 million settlement in a tractor-trailer accident case

 - $1.79 million jury verdict on behalf of a woman who fractured her hip and femur when she fell at a restaurant